tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Aug 08 2007

-Ollie Nikolaus (a 68-year-old White wealthy academic) entered a church, ready to deliver a speech to religious people.
+Ollie Nikolaus (a 68-year-old white wealthy academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Ollie Nikolaus sometimes preached his views to theists, but still felt afraid.
 Ollie Nikolaus meditated to relieve stress and to calm his nerves.
 As Ollie Nikolaus entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Ollie Nikolaus used philosophy and reason to suggest that everyone is part of one Collective Consciousness.
 Ollie Nikolaus argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.